wolven-tech/rust-v1/tooling/meta/README.md

 # Meta - Monorepo Task Orchestrator

-> One TUI to rule them all 🚀
+> One command to rule them all 🚀

 **Meta** is a unified task orchestrator for modern monorepos.
-Stop juggling Turborepo, cargo, and bacon commands - let meta route tasks to the right tools automatically.
+Stop juggling Turborepo, cargo, and bacon commands - let meta orchestrate multiple bacon instances and turborepo tasks in tmux automatically.

 **📦 Portable:** This directory is self-contained and can be copied to any monorepo.
 Just run `./install.sh` to get started!